 Singscope is a mobile app that shows the pitch of your singing.
 It analyzes your singing voice, estimates its pitch values, and draws the pitches in a graph as a function of time.
 The pitches are shown in music scales (C, D, E, F, G, A, B).
 From the graph, you can check if your singing is stable and on pitch, and can also observe some vibrato characteristics of your singings.

-This app is made for iPhone, iPad, and iPod touch, and requires iOS 6.0 or later.
-It is optimized for real-time* pitch graph display while you sing, for the newer generations of iPhones and iPads, including iPhone 5s and higher, all iPad Air / iPad Pro models, and iPad mini 2 and higher.
+This app is made for iPhone, iPad, and iPod touch, and requires iOS 9.0 or later.
+It is optimized for real-time* pitch graph display while you sing, for devices with 64-bit CPU, including iPhone 5s and higher, all iPad Air / iPad Pro models, iPad 5th generation and higher, iPad mini 2 and higher, and iPod touch 6th generation and higher.

 *On earlier generations of iOS devices, the graph display might be slower and delayed.
 At the end when the graph rendering is completed, you will still get the full pitch graph displayed.
 See Device Compatibility section later for details.